Hi, my name is Ryan Sheehy, welcome to my website.

 I jumped at the opportunity to go back to study full-time for one year to complete a Graduate Diploma degree in Secondary Teaching.

 Spending 1 year back in full-time study was not fun, but the year flew by and by the end of it I came out unscathed with a teaching degree.
 I launched into my new teaching career and started at a busy college in Mandurah as a high school math teacher.
 I continued to use my Excel and programming skills to create helpful teaching aids for the staff.

 But at the turn of the decade life changed again, and I found a girl on the other side of Australia, who I soon married and settled down with over in Sydney.

 When I landed over from Sydney in 2010 I quickly searched for a teaching job.
-I was able to land a job teaching math and business studies, and thoroughly enjoyed those years teaching students.
+I was able to land a job teaching math and business studies and thoroughly enjoyed those years teaching students.

 It was when I began working at this small Sydney school where I put up my hand to help school their broken website.
-I teamed up with the marketing manager to help code up what he wanted the web pages to look like, and with the help of WordPress we were able to win some award for innovation with his design.
+I teamed up with the marketing manager to help code up what he wanted the web pages to look like, and with the help of WordPress we were able to win some awards for innovation with his design.

 Coding continued to help me stand out from the rest of my colleagues whenever things were needed to be done, I was able to use my coding skills to help:

 - Design a report card system to automatically create, design and send report cards for each student

 - Create a house selector for each new enrolment

 - Create a system to automatically create report comments and grades based on weighted assessment marks